Quick Start: Add a Backend to Your Agent

 - Core SDK architecture and components

-This Hello World guide shows you how to enhance any AI agent with xpander.ai’s backend capabilities for memory, tools, and more.
+This guide shows how to enhance any agent with xpander.ai’s backend for memory, tools, and more.

 📦 Installation